-The legal doctrine of frustration may be available for those parties who are bound by a contract without a force majeure clause.
+The legal doctrine of frustration may be available to parties whether or not a force majeure clause has been drafted within the contract.
 Simply put, frustration occurs when an unforeseeable intervening event, through no fault of either party, so significantly changes the core of the contract that it would be unjust to hold the parties accountable to the strict contractual terms in light of the new circumstances.
 Unlike the operation of a force majeure clause, a successful claim of frustration ends the relationship between the contracting parties rather than suspending the contractual obligations.

 The doctrine of frustration is flexible and may, depending on the circumstances, take into consideration a variety of factors, including: (i) whether performance of strict contractual terms has been made impossible; and (ii) whether the underlying purpose of the contract has been destroyed by the intervening event.
 Notwithstanding the flexible nature of frustration, an affected party faces a heavy burden to prove all elements of the doctrine in order to obtain the equitable relief.

-Frustration applies in circumstances where there has been no contractual allocation of risk.
-In cases where such allocation has been agreed to, such as a force majeure clause, courts will have little reason to impose another allocation through the doctrine of frustration.
+Frustration applies in circumstances where the parties have not contractually allocated the risk of the offending event.
+In cases where such allocation has been agreed to, which may be included within the terms of a force majeure clause, courts will have little reason to impose another allocation through the doctrine of frustration.